 As a general rule, a student’s academic record is confidential and will not be released to unauthorized persons without written approval from the student.
 However, under 34CFR 99.31 (a) (2) BRTC can release a student’s information to another institution in which the student seeks or intends to enroll.

-For information about transfer, view the Transfer section of this year’s BRTC Course Catalog or contact the following.
+For information about transfer, view the Transfer section of this year’s BRTC Course Catalog.

 For students who wish to pursue academic degrees at four-year colleges, BRTC provides a bridge.
 The basic academic coursework offers students an appropriate college foundation to qualify for admittance to a four-year college and prepare for successful work in the upper classes.
 The faculty is actively involved in advisement to help students with this transition.